Analysis | Swing state counties that used Dominion voting machines mostly voted for Trump

 (The graphic doesn’t show North Carolina since it doesn’t use Dominion systems in any county.)

-The average shift in the margin between the two major-party candidates from 2016 to 2020 in counties that used Dominion systems was a 4-point shift to Biden.
-In counties that didn’t use those systems, the average shift was 3 points to Biden.
+The average shift in the margin between the two major-party candidates from 2016 to 2020 in counties that used Dominion systems was a four-point shift to Biden.
+In counties that didn’t use those systems, the average shift was three points to Biden.
 The average increase in votes for Biden relative to Clinton was 29 percent in Dominion-using counties and 27 percent in non-Dominion counties.
 The average increase in votes for Trump from 2016 to 2020 was 19 percent in both types of county.

 The idea that Trump only lost, say, Pennsylvania, because of Dominion voting systems has to reconcile with the fact that Trump actually won more votes in counties that used Dominion systems (beating Biden by about 74,000 votes in those counties) but lost the state because he was beaten by 154,000 votes in non-Dominion counties.
 That same pattern holds in Wisconsin as well.